Valentinolucas/my-apigee-utils/README.md

 This repo is to test and create playbooks using Ansible.
 The idea is to automate the use of the Apigee Managment API with playbooks.

 ### How to:
-1. Install Ansible in your machine
+1. Install Ansible in your machine (Ubuntu):
-For Ubuntu:
 ```
 $ sudo apt update
 $ sudo apt install software-properties-common